-- 1 The Average Health Index results from the ACA are used to prepare the Flagged-for-Action list. - 2

-3 Step 4: Assess Risk of Failure and Criticality (Kinectrics)

-4 The ACA provides a summary of the overall condition of each asset type, the health index distribution, as

-- 5 well as a prioritization list (based on condition, risk and criticality) along with identified data gaps. - 6

-7 Step 5: List of Items Flagged-for-Action by Priority and Year (Kinectrics)

-8 For each of Bluewater's key distribution asset categories, Kinectrics develops a Condition-Based Flagged-9 For-Action plan (see Tables 23 and 24).
+1 The Average Health Index results from the ACA are used to prepare the Flagged-for-Action list.
+2 Step 4: Assess Risk of Failure and Criticality (Kinectrics) 3 4 The ACA provides a summary of the overall condition of each asset type, the health index distribution, as 5 well as a prioritization list (based on condition, risk and criticality) along with identified data gaps.
+6 7 Step 5: List of Items Flagged-for-Action by Priority and Year (Kinectrics) 8 For each of Bluewater's key distribution asset categories, Kinectrics develops a Condition-Based Flagged-9 For-Action plan (see Tables 23 and 24).
 The assessment methodology assumes all units flagged for 10 intervention are replaced.
 In reality, only some of the units flagged for action in the first year will be dealt 11 with, while the remaining units will be addressed in subsequent years.

-The Flagged-for-Action plan is based on asset condition or age.
-It uses a probabilistic, non-deterministic approach and, as such, can only show expected failures or probable number of units that are expected to be candidates for replacement or other action.
-The Flagged-for-Action plan signals Bluewater to assess the condition of the asset.
+12 13 The Flagged-for-Action plan is based on asset condition or age.
+It uses a probabilistic, non-deterministic approach and, as such, can only show expected failures or probable number of units that are expected to 14 15 be candidates for replacement or other action.
+The Flagged-for-Action plan signals Bluewater to assess 16 the condition of the asset.
 Bluewater only replaces assets based on their condition.
-An asset being Flagged-for-Action does not mean it is necessarily being replaced.

-19 Step 6: Review Asset Utilization and Performance (Bluewater)

-20 Bluewater reviews the draft ACA report and provides feedback to Kinectrics through an iterative process,

-21 before the report is finalized.

-23 Step 7: Five Year Forecast, Annual Budgets (Bluewater)

-Bluewater Engineering and Operations staff use the results of the annual ACA, together with other considerations identified below, to identify, select, prioritize, and/or pace investments, thereby creating the budgets and five-year projections.

-28 When considering the cut-off point, or envelope, for the budget, Bluewater considers the system needs, asset conditions, customer preferences and needs, including connection requests or complaints, and rate

-30 impacts in the budgeting process.
+An asset being 17 Flagged-for-Action does not mean it is necessarily being replaced.
+18 19 Step 6: Review Asset Utilization and Performance (Bluewater) Bluewater reviews the draft ACA report and provides feedback to Kinectrics through an iterative process, 20 21 before the report is finalized.
+22 23 Step 7: Five Year Forecast, Annual Budgets (Bluewater) 24 Bluewater Engineering and Operations staff use the results of the annual ACA, together with other 25 considerations identified below, to identify, select, prioritize, and/or pace investments, thereby creating 26 the budgets and five-year projections.
+27 28 When considering the cut-off point, or envelope, for the budget, Bluewater considers the system needs, 29 asset conditions, customer preferences and needs, including connection requests or complaints, and rate impacts in the budgeting process.

-As outlined in further detail in at Appendix B, the development of the capital budget and five-year forecast occurs simultaneously and begins in the third quarter of each year with identification of projects proposed for inclusion within each.
+1 As outlined in further detail in at Appendix B, the development of the capital budget and five-year forecast occurs simultaneously and begins in the third quarter of each year with identification of projects proposed for inclusion within each.
 The scope and proposed expenditures of each project is developed and prioritized by the relevant departments.

 6 Engineering projects are budgeted into high and medium priority.
-This is based on reliability, with high 7 priority projects being necessary to ensure continued or improved reliability of the system.
-Medium 8 priority projects improve the system and may affect reliability, but are better able to be paced than high 9 priority projects.
-All other projects are categorized by type (such as municipal centered, metering, IT, 10 other) and project priorities are not related to reliability.
+This is based on reliability, with high priority projects being necessary to ensure continued or improved reliability of the system.
+Medium priority projects improve the system and may affect reliability, but are better able to be paced than high priority projects.
+All other projects are categorized by type (such as municipal centered, metering, IT, other) and project priorities are not related to reliability.

-A draft budget and forecast is then presented to senior management and subsequently to the Board of Directors for review of both and approval of the annual budget in the fourth quarter.
+A draft budget and forecast is then presented to senior management and subsequently to the Board of

+Directors for review of both and approval of the annual budget in the fourth quarter.

-On a monthly basis, Bluewater reviews project statuses and year to-date results, including a comparison to budget and forecasted spending.
-Any known changes to forecasted spending, including any newly identified risks requiring immediate corrective action, are reviewed.
-Where necessary, projects scope and/or timing may be changed based on priority to allow for redirection of budgeted funds, ensuring Bluewater can operate within its established budget.
+On a monthly basis, Bluewater reviews project statuses and year to-date results, including a comparison identified risks requiring immediate corrective action, are reviewed.
+Where necessary, projects scope and/or timing may be changed based on priority to allow for redirection of budgeted funds, ensuring